yogita-san/Zara_Sales_Analytics/Readme.md

 Kaggle – Zara Sales Dataset  <br>
 [View on Kaggle](https://www.kaggle.com/datasets/marixe/zara-sales-for-eda)<br>
 **License:** Apache 2.0  <br>
-The dataset was cleaned and preprocessed using Python (handling missing values, duplicates, and data type corrections).<br>
+The dataset was reviewed and validated using Python to ensure data quality and consistency.
+Basic exploratory checks were performed before proceeding <br>
+with analysis.<br>
 **Cleaned Dataset Used in This Project:**  <br>
 [Download Cleaned Dataset](Zara_Cleaned_Data.csv)